k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 Data provisioning and entity reservation are implemented by creating and executing TDM tasks.

 A TDM task is created in the TDM Portal.
-It holds a list of instructions and settings that define the type and subset of processed entities, the source and target environments and additional information.
+It holds a list of instructions and settings that define the task action (type) and subset of processed entities, the source and target environments and additional information.
 For example, create a task to copy 5 customers with small and medium business plans from Production into the UAT1 target environment.

 The actual data provisioning and/or entity reservation is performed by the task execution where each task can be executed multiple times.

-## Task Types
+## Task Actions (types)

-The following task types are supported by TDM:
+The following task actions are supported by TDM:

-- **Extract**, extracts the selected entities and/or Reference tables from the selected source environment and saves this data in Fabric for later use.
+- **Extract** - extracts the selected entities and/or Reference tables from the selected source environment and saves this data in Fabric for later use.
+- **Generate** - generate synthetic entities.
-- **Load**,  provisions  the selected entities and/or Reference tables to the selected target environment.
+- **Load** - provisions  the selected entities and/or Reference tables to the selected target environment.
-- **Delete**, deletes the selected entities from the target environment.
+- **Delete** - deletes the selected entities from the target environment.
-- **Reserve**, reserves the selected entities in the target environment.
+- **Reserve** - reserves the selected entities in the target environment.

 A TDM task can have a combination of multiple task types.

 The following table describe the valid combinations of task types on a TDM task:

 <table width="900pxl">
 <tbody>